Skip to main content

 ItemCondition

-Tagged manifestDoesn't match any retention rule
+Tagged manifestprune: doesn't match any retention rule

-Untagged manifestDoesn't match any retention rule
+Untagged manifestprune: doesn't match any retention rule

-BlobNot referenced by any manifest
+Blobscrub: not referenced by any manifest

-Clearing Orphan Namespaces (-n)
+Clearing Orphan Namespaces

 Safeguards apply: